afnid/CoreEFI/README.md

 This allows the strategy to be completely asynchronous with the events, which is required because the strategy is compute intensive and may not be able to calculate each cycle and second the RPM is changing through the cycle, so computed times need to adjust accordingly.
 For example, 20,000 RPM means the crankshaft makes a rotation in 3ms, and so a cycle will take 6 ms.  The compute time for a complete strategy on an Arduino Mega is about 6 ms, but because the cpu is saturated with event processing, it may take twice as long.
 The strategy calculation time does not scale up/down with the number of cylinders.

+<h3>Scheduler</h3>

+The main loop uses a non-preemptive scheduler that prioritizes based on the run interval.
+This is how the encoder/events execute on Linux.
+There is a mode that runs the system with perfect 1 tick resolution which is used to test for a zero error environment.

 <h2>Strategy</h2>

 The initial strategy is based on extracted eeprom data from a Ford EEC-IV computer and then implemented using a best guess approach, in other words, it is incomplete and maybe not even accurate.
 For example, their dwell numbers didn't make any sense at all, so used a 5-6 us dwell because that is what a ls1 coil requires.
 The injector durations look a little long, and the lamda calculation is not incorporated yet, so no attempt at closed-loop operation.